GrahamPTaylor/grahamptaylor.github.io/research.md

 ## Projections of Atmospheric Circulation

-Climate models predict that by the end of this century, the Pacific Northwest will experience similar winter weather patterns as today, but summer patterns will show weaker atmospheric circulation.
+Changes to atmospheric circulation in a warming world are still uncertain.
+This work investigates the characteristic circulation patterns over Western North America, their associated surface impacts, and how climate models project they will change by the end of the century.
+Results show that the region will experience mostly similar winter circulation patterns in the future, but summer patterns show weaker atmospheric circulation.
 Summer weather patterns with strong atmospheric pressure differences will become less frequent.
 In winter, historically cold patterns will warm the most, while summer will see the greatest warming inland.
 Most areas will get wetter overall, though some currently rainy summer patterns may become significantly drier.

 ### Historical Range in JJA Z500 Anomalies (1985-2014)